dark logo watermark

 Eastern Africa Time (EAT) is the time zone for Tanzania, it’s 3 hours ahead of Greenwich Mean Time (GMT)

-How safe is it to go on a Safari?
+How safe is it to go on a safari?

 From a wildlife persepctive, it’s important to follow the below guidelines as you’re likely to encounter animals on foot or in water: